 Wellington City Council Wellington City Council engaged MWH New Zealand Ltd to conduct and external peer review of all its' AMPs over three years.
-The review found that all plans are close to "advanced Status" as defined by the National Asset Management Steering Group Hutt Valley The Emergency Management team works with Council units responsible for asset management regarding new developments and enhancements to existing plant and equipment.
+The review found that all plans are close to "advanced Status" as defined by the National Asset Management Steering Group Hutt City Council The Emergency Management team works with Council units responsible for asset management regarding new developments and enhancements to existing plant and equipment.
+Upper Hutt City Council The Emergency Management team works with Council units responsible for asset management regarding new developments and enhancements to existing plant and equipment.
 Kapiti Coast District Council This work is being undertaken by the Assets Management Engineer who co-ordinates all asset management with the appropriate departments of Council.
 Flood management is a key with the current focus on the many open drains throughout the district linking to the minor waterways.
 Porirua City Council Ongoing asset management planning focus on updating water emergency distribution capacity, and developing capacity for emergency arrangements for sewage collection / disposal during a major earthquake.
 Carterton District Council Asset Management Plans have been developed and adopted; these are working documents.
-Carterton District Council This is being undertaken in conjunction with LTCCP.
-South Wairarapa District Council Asset Management Plans have been developed for roading, water, sewerage and stormwater.
+Carterton District This is being undertaken in conjunction with LTCCP.

+Council South Wairarapa District Council Asset Management Plans have been developed for roading, water, sewerage and stormwater.
 Documents updated annually Greater Wellington Greater Wellington takes a risk minimisation approach and has funded a series of seismic strengthening and damage minimisation works over the last few years.
 Two major projects designed to reduce the risk of earthquake damage have been completed.
 A new section of trunk main was installed at Haywards to replace a section that was particularly vulnerable to earthquake damage.
-A new pumping station was constructed at Karori because the existing one located immediately downstream of the Lower Karori Dam was very close to the Wellington fault and was vulnerable to damage from fault movement and/or failure of the dam.
-New projects include: a review of the seismic strength of the lake intake towers at Te Marua relocation of the Randwick pumping station to a more secure site at Gracefield due to high flood and seismic vulnerability making a financial contribution to the strengthening of the Silverstream Badge being carried out by UHCC.
+A new pumping station was constructed at Karori because the existing one located immediately downstream of the Lower Karori Dam was very close to the Wellington fault and was vulnerable to damage from fault movement and/or failure of the dam. a review of the seismic strength of the lake intake towers at Te Marua relocation of the Randwick pumping station to a more secure site at Gracefield due to high flood and seismic vulnerability making a financial contribution to the strengthening of the Silverstream Badge being carried out by UHCC.
 The impact of the water main on flood levels upstream will be examined in detail before a definite commitment to this work is made an emergency connection to the Upper Hutt reticulation network has been completed and another at Pukerua Bay is to be constructed.